 While Saturday may be the busiest day on Portobello Road, it is also the best day to visit.
-Antique enthusiasts open their market stalls and sell countless artifacts, memorabilia and treasures.
-Each vendor is an expert in their field which means that no matter what it is you’re searching for, be it antiques or just some great advice; you are guaranteed to find it on Portobello Road.
+Antique enthusiasts open their market stalls and sell countless artifacts, memorabilia, and treasures.
+Each vendor is an expert in their field.
+This means that no matter what it is you’re searching for, be it antiques or just some great advice; you are guaranteed to find it on Portobello Road.

-After sieving through the assortment of antiques and vintage knick-knacks, head further down the road towards Ladbroke Grove tube station for a wide variety of quirky second-hand fashion and tempting street food.
+After sieving through the assortment of antiques and vintage knick-knacks, head further down the road towards Ladbroke Grove tube station.
+You will find there a wide variety of quirky second-hand fashion and tempting street food.

 5. Best London Flea Market: Chatsworth Road Market – Clapton

 Like most British flea markets, Chatsworth Road Market unapologetically takes over a part of this Hackney high street every Sunday morning.
-This fashionable flea market has been in existence since the 1930s, back then it opened for business up to five days a week with over 200 stalls.
-Nowadays it rather modestly opens every Sunday with 50 active traders selling their high-quality goods to the public, but nonetheless remains one of London’s best flea markets.
+This fashionable flea market has been in existence since the 1930s.
+Back then it opened for business up to five days a week with over 200 stalls.
+Nowadays it rather modestly opens every Sunday with 50 active traders selling their high-quality goods to the public.
+But it nonetheless remains one of London’s best flea markets.

 Chat with locals whilst you browse all of the stalls selling paintings of beautiful landscapes, polka dot print shirts, and old-fashioned metal tins that once stored Bisto gravy granules and PG tips tea bags.

-Most of the shops and flea market stalls that inhabit Chatsworth Road are independently run rather than typical high street chains, which is quite unheard of considering it is one of London’s longest high streets.
+Most of the shops and flea market stalls that inhabit Chatsworth Road are independently run rather than typical high street chains.
+This is quite unheard of considering it is one of London’s longest high streets.
 This, combined with the Sunday flea market, makes it the ideal spot to scout out unusual and eccentric products.

 6. Best London Flea Market: Greenwich Market – South London

-This South London market was established 280 years ago and is the only historic market that is set within a World Heritage Site.
+This South London market was established 280 years ago.
+It is the only historic market that is set within a World Heritage Site.
 Another rare feature of the Greenwich Market is that it is open seven days a week, with different days dedicated to certain themes.

-Greenwhich Market is prepared for the typical drizzly British weather; the vintage gold mine is within a covered arcade which means that no matter the weather, visitors can still enjoy browsing antiques without having to juggle an umbrella in one hand and their purchases in another.
+Greenwich Market is prepared for the typical drizzly British weather; the vintage gold mine is within a covered arcade.
+This means that no matter the weather, visitors can still enjoy browsing antiques without having to juggle an umbrella in one hand and their purchases in another.

-If you want a marketplace that is not only full of great quality vintage wares but also tantalizing food stalls, handmade crafts and surrounding art galleries, then Greenwich Market is the place for you.
-As well as being a retro hotspot, it is the perfect destination to simply spend all day unwinding with friends, eating good food and last but definitely not least: do some shopping!
+If you want a marketplace that is not only full of great quality vintage wares but also tantalizing food stalls, handmade crafts, and surrounding art galleries, then Greenwich Market is the place for you.
+As well as being a retro hotspot, it is the perfect destination to simply spend all day unwinding with friends, eating good food, and last but definitely not least: doing some shopping!